Event Marketing Strategies: The Small Business and Nonprofit Guide

 By having people rate your event on a scale, you’ll gain insight into attendee satisfaction.
 Ask how they would rate their event experience on a scale of 1 to 5.
 You’ll be able to find an average and use that as a benchmark for future events.

 Ask why they gave their score.
-This allows you to glean valuable comments so you can understand why they gave the score they did.
+This allows you to glean valuable comments so you can understand why they gave the rating they did.

 Net promoter score

-Make sure to include a net promoter score section of your survey.
-To calculate net promoter score (NPS) you need to include a question on your survey asking respondents to rate the likelihood that they would promote your company, product or service.
+Make sure to include a net promoter score (NPS) section of your survey.
+To calculate NPS, include a question asking respondents to rate the likelihood that they would recommend your company, product, or service.

 Opportunities for improvement

-Lastly, ask them specifically about their ideas for the improvement of future events.
-There is nothing more valuable than the feedback your audience can give you.
+Ask attendees specifically about their ideas for future events.
+There’s nothing more valuable than direct feedback from people who were at the event.
 Use a survey or suggestion box to gather feedback.
-As you craft your feedback tool, remember to keep your survey short to encourage more people to complete it.
+Keep your survey short to encourage more people to complete it.

 Evaluate attendance and engagement rate

 Not everyone who registers for your event is going to attend.
 That’s why it’s important to calculate your attendance rate.
-When attendees arrive at your event make sure to take note of that number and compare it to the number of registrants.
+When attendees arrive, take note of that number and compare it to the number of registrants.
 To calculate your attendance rate, take your number of attendees and divide it by the number of registrants.

 It is also important to note the differences in the types of tickets, packages, or experiences you offered for your event.
-You’ll want to evaluate the number of people who purchased each to determine popularity.
+Evaluate the number of people who purchased each to determine popularity.

-When using multiple channels to promote your event, analyze the ones that were most successful and those that were not as successful so you can be more efficient in your efforts moving forward.
+When using multiple channels to promote your event, analyze which ones were most successful so you can be more efficient in your efforts moving forward.

-If your event is virtual, with a webinar or other online event platform, you may also be able to track things like the level of engagement and the level of attention given to your event.
+If your event is virtual, with a webinar or other online platform, you may also be able to track engagement and attention levels.
 You’ll want to know if the event was successful in capturing and keeping their attention online.

-Additionally, if you recorded the event, you may want to look at engagement and views of your video(s).
-In my experience, many people will register with the expectation that the event is recorded so they can view it later, and you’ll want to ensure that people are engaging with the material.
+If you recorded the event, look at engagement and views of your video.
+Many people register expecting to view the recording later, and you’ll want to ensure they’re engaging with the material.

 Social media engagements

-Encourage event attendees to share their experiences on their social media accounts to gain exposure for your business.
-Ask them to tag your business, share the venue/business location and use the hashtag you’ve set up for your event.
-During and after your event, you can easily engage with current followers and see if you’ve gained any new activity/followers.
+Encourage event attendees to share their experiences on their social media accounts.
+Ask them to tag your business, share the venue location, and use the hashtag you’ve set up for your event.
+During and after your event, you can engage with followers and see if you’ve gained any new activity.

 Purchases and donations